isadorasophia/murder/docs/src/Bang/Entities/Entity.md

 ```

 An entity is a collection of components within the world.
-            This supports hierarchy (parent, children)
+            This supports hierarchy (parent, children).

 **Implements:** _[IDisposable](https://learn.microsoft.com/en-us/dotnet/api/System.IDisposable?view=net-7.0)_